Overview

 Upon successful completion of this course, you’ll be able to:

-• describe the fundamental characteristics and properties of CO2 and implications for CCS deployment
+- analyze the fundamental characteristics and properties of CO₂ to determine their impact on CCS technology selection and deployment

 Upcoming dates